What Causes Waistline Itching? | Clear, Sharp Answers

 Dermatologists may perform:

-• Patches tests for allergies;
+• Patch tests for allergies

-• A biopsy if uncertain diagnosis;
+• A biopsy if the diagnosis is uncertain

-• Blood tests if systemic illness suspected.
+• Blood tests if a systemic illness is suspected

 The Link Between Weight Changes And Waistline Itching